makerdao/community/grants/grantee-playbook.md

+---
+id: grantee-playbook
-# Community Development Grantee Playbook
+title: Community Development Grantee Playbook
+sidebar_label: Grantee Playbook
+---

 This document outlines list of very basic best practices our grantees are encouraged to follow.
 Please take a close look; **how well your team completes this checklist will used to determine whether milestones have been hit**, and will contribute to the future relationship your organization has with MakerDAO.